 - the first is through the mentoring at the tertiary institution they attend, by the university teachers who are experts in teaching methodology and didactics.
-These university teachers serve to teach their students basic methodologies and skills on how to educate. - Secondly, one of the prerequisites of gaining a teacher diploma is formal practice, as students are obliged to go to primary and secondary level schools, where they gather experience and training, and where one of the school's experienced teachers is provided to them through the role of mentor (formal obligations that one must satisfy to become a mentor will be explained in next sections).
+These university teachers serve to teach their students basic methodologies and skills on how to educate. - Secondly, one of the prerequisites of gaining a teacher diploma is formal practice, as students are obliged to go to primary and secondary level schools, where they gather experience and training, and where one of the school's experienced teachers is provided to them through the role of mentor.
 Teachers of primary education teach Croatian language, Mathematics, subjects called "Nature and Society", physical and art education.
 For each subject, future teacher of primary education has one mentor in Faculty and one mentor in schools.
 Similarly, for higher grades and for students training to become teachers in secondary education, they are also provided with mentors for teaching their subjects both at the tertiary institution they attend, as well as in the school in which they conduct their practice for their respected subjects (e.g., Physics, Mathematics, Chemistry, Philosophy...).